molet/MLFF_tutorial/README.md

 ## 1. Running the notebook locally on your machine

 We are using [Python3](https://www.python.org/) and [Jupyter notebook](https://jupyter.org/install).
-The latter, as many other packages that we are using, can be installed by [pip](https://pip.pypa.io/en/stable/), the package installer for Python.
+The latter, as many other packages we are using, can be installed via [pip](https://pip.pypa.io/en/stable/), the package installer for Python.

 After installing Jupyter notebook, download the [MLFF.ipynb](./MLFF.ipynb), [open it](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html) and follow the instructions in the `Installation of softwares` section to install the required packages.